-Non-mitigated Preferred Alternative No Go Option Alternative Consequences of High, destructive Medium, destructive Medium, destructive impact or risk impact; impact; impact; Without suitable Habitat transformation Impacts are likely less habitat, these and habitat destruction severe than for B . butterflies are highly will impact these s ylvaticus , but if the unlikely to occur at the species (if they are existing vegetation site (if they are present present but with suitable larval food but undetected). undetected).
+Non-mitigated Preferred Alternative No Go Option Alternative Consequences of High, destructive Medium, destructive Medium, destructive impact or risk impact; impact; impact; Without suitable Habitat transformation Impacts are likely less habitat, these and habitat destruction severe than for B . butterflies are highly will impact these sylvaticus, but if the unlikely to occur at the species (if they are existing vegetation site (if they are present present but with suitable larval food but undetected). undetected).
 However, is replaced by stands with some areas of AIPs, there would be remaining as green no suitable habitats left space, there are still for these species. remnants of suitable habitat present.
 Probability of Highly probable; Probable; Probable; occurrence Due to habitat loss, If, as per this SDP, It is difficult to quantify these species would there is ample green the likely impacts on very likely abandon the space present on the these species if AIPs site for a number of property, with suitable increase in years. habitat, the likelihood abundance, as the of these impacts exotic vegetation occurring is less than decreases feeding and without mitigation. breeding habitat, but the extent to which these species will be affected (if they are present) is difficult to quantify.
 Degree to which the If unmitigated, this With mitigation If invasion by AIPs impact may cause could result in the local measures, the impacts increase to the extent irreplaceable loss of disappearance of are less severe, and that indigenous fynbos resources these (and other with correct application vegetation is replaced butterfly) species from of the mitigation by AIPs, the loss of the study area, if they measures, the long- habitat and feeding are present. term impacts would be resources would be negligible. difficult and expensive to replace.

-Non-mitigated Preferred Alternative No Go Option Alternative Degree to which the Habitat loss would be With reduced habitat Difficult to reverse if the impact can be reversed near impossible to loss, and mitigating the area has a very high replace/reverse.
-If the negative impacts by density of AIPs and the preferred habitat is still limiting construction to habitat is no longer present post- demarcated areas suitable for these development, the (and keeping some species. maintenance of the fynbos vegetation fynbos vegetation for intact), the impacts can these (and other) be reversed butterfly species could moderately easily. reverse the impacts of the development.
-Indirect impacts None None None Cumulative impact High (-) Medium (-) Medium to High (-) prior to mitigation Significance rating of High (-) Medium (-) Medium to High (-) impact prior to mitigation Can these impacts be No Yes Not in this scenario mitigated?
-Proposed mitigation Conservation of some in tact fynbos vegetation wit h larval food plants.
-Degree of confidence Medium (not certain Medium (not certain Medium (not certain whether these species whether these species whether these species are absent from the are absent from the are absent from the site or simply site or simply site or simply unrecorded during the unrecorded during the unrecorded during the site visits) site visits) site visits) Significance of impacts High on the development (Some fynbos vegetation n should be left as part of the green belt)
+Non-mitigated Preferred Alternative No Go Option Alternative Degree to which the impact can be reversed Habitat loss would be near impossible to replace/reverse.
+If the preferred habitat is still present post-development, the maintenance of the fynbos vegetation for these (and other) butterfly species could reverse the impacts of the development.
+With reduced habitat loss, and mitigating the negative impacts by limiting construction to demarcated areas (and keeping some fynbos vegetation intact), the impacts can be reversed moderately easily.
+Difficult to reverse if the area has a very high density of AIPs and the habitat is no longer suitable for these species.
+Indirect impacts None None None Cumulative impact prior to mitigation High (-) Medium (-) Medium to High (-) Significance rating of impact prior to mitigation High (-) Medium (-) Medium to High (-) Can these impacts be mitigated?
+No Yes Not in this scenario Proposed mitigation Conservation of some in tact fynbos vegetation wit h larval food plants.
+Degree of confidence · Medium (not certain whether these species are absent from the site or simply unrecorded during the site visits) · Significance of impacts on the development High (Some fynbos vegetation n should be left as part of the green belt)